burrt/compsci-docs/_v1/networks-notes.md

 ### Forward Proxy

-A forward proxy (proxy/proxy server/web proxy) is when a server sits **in front** of a group of **client machines**. when this clients make requests to sites on the Internet, the proxy intercepts those requires and communicates with web servers on behalf of those clients - like MIM.
+A forward proxy (proxy/proxy server/web proxy) is when a server sits **in front** of a group of **client machines**.
+When clients make requests to sites on the Internet, the proxy intercepts those requests and communicates with web servers on behalf of those clients - like MIM.

 These are often used on a per-application basis for hiding IP addresses, restricting content, bypass firewalls etc.

 ### Reverse Proxy

 A reverse proxy is instead a server that sits **in front** of one or more **web servers**.
 Requests from the Internet are intercepted and then delegated to a particular server.
-This is common for load balances, caching, API gateway etc.
+This is common for load balances, caching, API gateways etc.